-I feel very fortunate because my wife and I never fought about money in our 18 years of marriage.
+I feel very fortunate because my wife and I never fought about money in our 23 years of marriage.
 We met in college when we were both poor students and have been together ever since.
-Back then, we didn’t have to fight about money because neither of us had any.
+Back then, we didn’t have to fight about money because we had none.
 We were both frugal by necessity, and the habit stuck.
 Money isn’t a big problem for us because we have similar money values and financial goals.

-Since so many couples reach a point of friction because of money, I thought I’d share some insight into money mistakes young couples can avoid to reduce discrepancies and protect each other financially
+Since so many couples fight because of money, I thought I’d share what money mistakes young couples make.
+Avoide these problems!

 1. Spending too much on an extravagant wedding

 The wedding industry has become a huge business here in the US.
 The average American wedding costs over $30,000.
-If you’ve ever planned a wedding, you’d know that it can snowball very quickly in an effort to meet unreasonable expectations.
+If you’ve ever planned a wedding, you’d know that it can snowball very quickly.
 I love a great wedding party as much as anyone, but most young people don’t have $30,000 lying around.
-I don’t think we even had $10,000 in the bank when we got married.
+We didn’t even have $10,000 in the bank when we got married.

 Today, young couples have it tougher than 20 years ago.
 Weddings have become a huge expense, and many couples are struggling to pay off student debt.
-The average Class of 2015 graduate has over $37,000 in student loan debt.
-Take those combined student loan debts, add a wedding, and a young couple could potentially start their married life with $100,000 in debt.
+The average student loan debt was over $37,000 in 2022.
+Take the combined student loan debts, add a wedding, and a young couple could potentially start their married life with $100,000 in debt.
 That’s a huge hole to climb out of.
-Of course, if you are debt free and have high paying jobs, then go for it if that’s your prerogative.
+Of course, if you are debt free and have high-paying jobs, then go for it if that’s your prerogative.

 Soon-to-be-wed couples need to go over their finances before considering an extravagant wedding.
 We didn’t have a big wedding, but money wasn’t the primary consideration.
 We started to plan for the wedding, and it was just too much work.
-Mrs. RB40 was turned off by the planning process and unsolicited input from family members, so we just went to the courthouse with a couple of friends.
+Mrs. RB40 was turned off by the planning process and unsolicited input from family members.
+In the end, we just went to the courthouse with a couple of friends.
 It worked out quite well, though.
 We used the money we saved to help buy a house the following year.
-Instead of a big wedding, we’ll have a big 20th anniversary party and invite all our friends.
-Personally, I think being married for 20 years is a much bigger accomplishment than getting married.
+We didn’t have a big wedding and we’re still married after 23 years.
+That’s a much bigger accomplishment, IMO.

 2. Keeping money secrets

-It’s not always easy to be completely honest about your financial situation.
+It isn’t always easy to be completely honest about your finances.
 How do you tell someone that you have $10,000 in credit card debt and $37,000 in student loans?
 I imagine that would be a very uncomfortable conversation.
 However, these secrets will come out when a couple applies for a mortgage or a car loan.
 It’s better to be honest and reveal your imperfections before you get married.

 Another common deception is keeping a secret stash.
 There might be a legitimate reason for keeping a secret bank account, but it is an indication of a bigger issue.
 My mom had a secret stash because my dad liked to gamble when he was young.
 It was perfectly reasonable to have money stashed away, but the underlying problem was still there.
 A secret bank account will just create more problems for a troubled marriage.

-A better alternative is to have separate accounts – mine, yours and our account.
+A better alternative is to have separate accounts – mine, yours, and our account.
 That way, there is a limit to the spending, and it won’t impact the joint finances.
 Keeping separate accounts is more complicated, but it’s better than having a secret that can break up a marriage.
-These days, it’s perfectly acceptable to not combine your finances.
+These days, it’s perfectly acceptable to keep your finances separate.